Dr. Edward Simco

 Each degree is a Bachelor of Science (B.S.) that prepares students equally well for the workplace as for graduate study.
 The graduate programs at the college are excellent opportunities for students to do research and acquire advanced knowledge in the discipline.

 Students select a preferred format (online or on-campus) in their admission applications, but once admitted may take courses in either format.
 Students electing the online format may participate in online classes from anywhere in the world where Internet access is available.
 On-campus classes are held on the main campus in Fort Lauderdale.
-Each class meets once a week from 6:00 p.m. to 8:00 p.m. for 16 weeks in the fall and winter terms and 14 weeks in the summer term.
+Each class meets once a week from 6:00 p.m. to 8:00 p.m. for 16 weeks in the fall term, 17 weeks in the winter term and 14 weeks in the summer term.